qbright/electron-webpack-start/README.md

 # build the app
 npm run build

-# pack to the application
+w# pack to the application
 npm run pack
 ```